Chapter Three... Where's My Hat?

 ------------------------------------

 I got into television not because I took a communication course in college.
-I got into TV because I was watching “Idaho Reports” one cold Friday evening in February in my unfinished log cabin outside Idaho City, where visquine substituted for windows.
+I got into TV because I was watching “Idaho Reports” one exceptionally cold Friday evening in February in my unfinished log cabin outside Idaho City, where Visqueen substituted for windows.
 At the time, “Idaho Reports” was a daily program that covered the antics of the Idaho Legislature.
 The show’s set was located on the top floor of the Capitol building, making it easier to nab lawmakers for the live 6:30 pm daily program.

 I began my letter writing campaign the next week, touting my many qualifications.
 Now, I was just brash enough to think I could do almost anything I set my mind to.
 After all, I was teaching 8th grade in Idaho City; writing and editing the Idaho World, the state’s oldest newspaper; keeping the Boise Basin library operating; and tending bar at O’Leary’s Saloon, while also finishing my log cabin.
 Doing all this still kept me below the poverty line, so I was pretty sure I could survive at a public television station.